observingClouds/slkspec/README.md

 # slkspec

 This is work in progress!
+This repository showcases how the tape archive can be integrated into the scientific workflow.

+Pull requests are welcomed!

 ```python
 import fsspec